jsbisht/aws-developer-associate/general.md

 `spread` - Place tasks evenly based on the specified attribute.

-**NOTE**: You can use task placement constraints to prevent tasks from launching on cluster instances with certain properties.
+> You can use task placement constraints to prevent tasks from launching on cluster instances with certain properties.

 ## CLI